iodaniel/iodaniel_resume/docs/index.md

 ## Related Experience

-### Internships
+### Director Manager

-`November 2018 - June 2028`
+`November 2018 - present`
 __Nutriente LLC__, El Paso, TX

 -Involved in website development, UX experience and customer research for a website focus in nutrition science for the LATAM market.
 -Develop websites for potential clients to improve the business opportunity preview.
  -Manage a team to  develop websites for clients.

-### Data Science Lead
+ -entrepenorship you gain experience per risk and get out from your comfort zone and explore new posibilities.

-`April 2027 - June 2027`
+### PAS Supervisor

-__Westmark Credit Union__, Consultant
+`April 2015 - June 2019`

-- Developed a predicted model to support Westmark in custumer conversion from dealer loans.
+__Nuevo Hogar LLC__, El Paso, TX

-- Used R and Python to build a machine learning model using CatBoost in Python and the Tidyverse for data visualization and munging.
+-Leadership with supervising 200 employees and managing 150 clients with social security services, that received benefits of provider services and caregiver in home.
-- Improved previous model development to over 85% balanced accuracy.
-Expect model to be implemented in Westmark business practices.
+-Orientation to new caregivers to improve client satisfaction.

 `September 2027 - April 2028`
 __Good2Go__, Consultant